Jeremy James Heath-Caldwell

 I have a sister Hilary Diana Heath-Caldwell (born 1957) and a brother Michael Daniel Heath-Caldwell (born 1961).

 I was born in 1959 in New Zealand, and was brought up there, going to school in Stratford and Wanganui.
 I completed a BSc in Physics at Otago University in Dunedin and then left New Zealand in 1980 on a one year working holiday, taking up a job as an Electronics Engineer.
 In some ways I am still on my working holiday, having had a brief period of working in Egypt and Oman in the early 1980s followed by a fairly settled time in the UK.
 I am a Chartered Engineer and have spent much of my life in the electronics industry however these days I run an internet business which consists of a website that provides a national network of Surveyors and other Property Professionals, see www.localsurveyorsdirect.co.uk .
-In 1989 I married my wife Sue and we have one child a son named Daniel (born 1992).

 I do from time to time give talks about some of my various ancestors and their relatives.
 If this is of interest please contact me.
 Talks to date include the following: